Giro d'Italia records and statistics: Individual records

 In previous Giri d'Italia, sometimes a stage was split in two.
 On such occasions, only the cyclist leading at the end of the day is counted.
-The "Maglia Rosa" column gives the number of days that the cyclist wore the pink jersey, the "Giro wins" column gives the number of days that the cyclist won the pink jersey.
+The "Maglia Rosa" column gives the number of days that the cyclist wore the pink jersey as the leader of the classification, the "Giro wins" column gives the number of days that the cyclist won the pink jersey.
 The next four columns indicate the number of times the rider won the points classification, the King of the Mountains classification, and the young rider competition, and the years in which the pink jersey was worn, with bold years indicating an overall Giro win.
-For example: Eddy Merckx has spent 78 stages as leader of the race, won the general classification five times; won the points classification two times, won the mountains classification one time, and never won the young rider classification.
+For example: Eddy Merckx has spent 76 days as leader of the race, won the general classification five times; won the points classification two times, won the mountains classification one time, and never won the young rider classification.
 He wore the pink jersey in the 1968, 1970, 1972, 1973, and 1974 editions of the race (which he all won) as well as 1969 (which he did not win).

 After Alberto Contador was stripped from his victory in the 2011 Giro d'Italia, Michele Scarponi became the new winner.